SamuelMwangiW/Ansible-Role-Hosts-File/README.md

 ## Requirements

-I have only tested this Ansible role on CentOS and Ubuntu.
+I have only tested this Ansible role on CentOS, Debian and Ubuntu.
 In theory, this ansible role can be run on almost all devices, regardless of OS.

 ## Role Variables
 Available variables are listed below, along with default values (see ``defaults/main.yml``):
 ```
 recipe: ''
 ```
-The desired recipe as per the Steve Black's [hosts repository](https://github.com/StevenBlack/hosts).
+The desired recipe as per the @StevenBlack's [hosts repository](https://github.com/StevenBlack/hosts).
 By default it uses the unified hosts.
 Below are the valid options:

 | **Unified hosts** +|Recipe                    |